aiplan4eu/embedded-systems-bridge/README.md

 # Embedded Systems Bridge

-This library proivdes general funcitonalities for using the [Unified Planning](https://github.com/aiplan4eu/unified-planning) library in robotic applications.
+This library provides general funcitonalities for using the [Unified Planning](https://github.com/aiplan4eu/unified-planning) library in robotic applications.

 ## Pre-commit Hooks